edelcorcoran/PandS-Project-2019/README.md

 ## My Work

-1. My Project - What it's about/My aims
+ What it's about/My aims

 What do I want to learn from project

-2. Approach:
-Strengths/Weaknesses of techniques used

-3. Possible Tools - Multivariate dataset
+**Tools Used to Analyses Dataset**:
-* Dataset Describe
+- Dataset Describe
-* Iris Statistics Overview
+- Iris Statistics Overview
-* Ratios/Pivot Table - Categorised Means
+- Ratios/Pivot Table - Categorised Means
-* Correlation Matrix
+- Correlation Matrix
-* Boxplots
+- Boxplots
-* Linear Regression
+- Linear Regression

 In order to get a clear overview and understanding of the data involved I started by downloading a copy of of the Iris Dataset and used the pandas library to view the data:

 File: 'iris_dataset.py'

 Python Code used:

-import pandas as pd
+- import pandas as pd
-data = pd.read_csv('iris.csv')
+- data = pd.read_csv('iris.csv')
-print(data)
+- print(data)

 Below is a screenshot of the first ten rows of the output.
 You can clearly see the columns with the four attributes with numerical values in cms (Petal Length, Petal Width, Sepal Length and Sepal Width) and a column outlining the species (Setosa/Virginica/Versicolor).